 We recreated a variety of graphics, one being the 3D patterned flats seen in the studio background of the notorious interview.
 We created the vector graphics that were then used by a CNC router, this created an almost identical replica of the original.
 In addition to creating signage and logo’s we also recreated posters and newspapers using original archived imagery.

-Acme Graphics have a massive library of poster artwork suitable for various settings and scenarios.
+Acme Graphics has a massive library of poster artwork suitable for various settings and scenarios.
 We are often asked to supply posters that have generic artwork created by Acme, all we ask is for production to provide cleared names.
 This enables the production to get original artwork at a fraction of the price.

-Acme were asked to research and create authentic boxing posters featuring Paddy Considine as the hero who is injured and the film follows the powerful story of an injured boxer in his prime and how it effects his family.
+Acme was asked to research and create authentic boxing posters featuring Paddy Considine as the hero who is injured and the film follows the powerful story of an injured boxer in his prime and how it affects his family.

 In the latest Black and white filmed Sainsbury’s commercial, you can see Acme Graphics posters from stock library.
 Acme has a wide range of posters to dress any set.
 We also provided generic paint tin for the character action prop.